 No matter how focused the motorcyclist is, it can be impossible to avoid an accident with a distracted passenger car driver.
-The car driver may not even get hurt in such a crash while a motorist could sustain fatal injuries.
+The car driver may not even get hurt, while a motorist could sustain fatal injuries in such a crash.

 Motorcycles can achieve high speeds.
 An average motorcycle can go up to 165 mph.
 This causes many riders to lose track of their actions and ignore the speed limit.
 Since it’s hard for car drivers to judge the speed of a motorcycle, accidents occur frequently.

-Just like motorists, motorcyclists can lose full control of the vehicle at high speeds, thus causing serious crashes.
+Like motorists, motorcyclists can lose full control of the vehicle at high speeds, thus causing severe crashes.

 For a free legal consultation, call 702-602-HURT

 The protection for motorcyclists involves wearing a helmet and being attentive on the road.
-These riders don’t have seatbelts, airbags, and bumpers to minimize damage.
+To minimize damage, these riders don’t have seat belts, airbags, and bumpers.

 Even though the helmet offers significant protection, many riders ignore them.
-In fact, some states don’t have universal helmet laws.
+Some states don’t have universal helmet laws.
 In states without such laws, 57% of motorcyclists killed in 2019 weren’t wearing a helmet.
-In states with universal helmet laws, only 9% of fatally injured riders didn’t have a helmet.

-According to the IIHS, the helmet use in states without the universal helmet law is only 71%, as compared to 99% in states with these laws.
+Only 9% of fatally injured riders didn’t have a helmet in states with universal helmet laws.
+According to the IIHS, the helmet use in states without the universal helmet law is only 71%, compared to 99% in states with these laws.

 The number of motorcycle fatalities has been growing over the years.
 According to motorcycle crash statistics collected by Insurance Information Institute, in 2010, 4,518 motorcycle accidents had a lethal outcome.
 In 2019, the numbers went up to 5,014 deaths.